scipr-lab/dizk/README.md

     - [Google Java Format](https://github.com/google/google-java-format)
 - Fetched via Git submodules:
     - [spark-ec2](https://github.com/amplab/spark-ec2/tree/branch-2.0)

+More information of compilation options can be found [here](http://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html)

 ### Why Java?

 This library uses Apache Spark, an open-source cluster-computing framework that natively supports Java, Scala, and Python.
 Among these, we found Java to fit our goals because we could leverage its rich features for object-oriented programming and we could control execution in a (relatively) fine-grained way.